Coherent presentations of Artin monoids: Homotopical completion and homotopical reduction

 We say that $\Sigma$ \emph{terminates} if it has no infinite rewriting sequence (no infinite sequence of composable rewriting steps).
 In that case, the relations $s(f)>t(f)$ for $f$ a rewriting step define a \emph{termination order}: this is a well-founded order relation on the $1$-cells that is compatible with the composition.
 Another example of termination order is the deglex order that first compares the length and, then, uses a lexicographic order on the words of same length.
 In fact, the existence of a termination order is sufficient to prove termination.

-A \emph{branching of $\Sigma$} is a (non oriented) pair $(f,g)$ of $2$-cells of $\Sigma^*$ with a common source, also called the source of the branching.
+A \emph{branching of $\Sigma$} is a (non-ordered) pair $(f,g)$ of $2$-cells of $\Sigma^*$ with a common source, also called the source of the branching.
 We say that $\Sigma$ is \emph{confluent} if all of its branchings are confluent, that is, for every branching $(f,g)$, there exist $2$-cells $f'$ and $g'$ in $\Sigma^*$, as in the following diagram:

 A branching $(f,g)$ is local if $f$ and $g$ are rewriting steps.
 The local branchings are classified as follows: \begin{itemize} \item \emph{aspherical} branchings have shape $(f,f)$, \item \emph{Peiffer} branchings have shape $(f v, u g)$, where $u=s(f)$ and $v=s(g)$, \item \emph{overlap} branchings are all the other cases. \end{itemize} Local branchings are ordered by inclusion of their sources, and a minimal overlap branching is called \emph{critical}.
 Under the termination hypothesis, confluence is equivalent to confluence of critical branchings.